 I give the boys a 5 minute warning to put away their games or drawing supplies or LEGOs and set my timer.
 When the timer goes off, I call them to the table.
 They get to take turns ringing our crystal butterfly bell to call us to order.
 It belonged to my Mamaw, and using it makes me feel like she’s a part of our homeschool.

 This sweet, gentle call to attention took about two weeks to really solidify into the boys quieting down and recognizing that it meant we were now in learning time.
 It was worth the effort.
-They look forward to our morning ritual.
+They look forward to our homeschool morning time ritual.

 Morning Time Scriptures and Hymns

-We begin our morning time with an opening prayer.
+We begin our morning time homeschool with an opening prayer.
 We use the opening prayer from our Memoria Press guide on Monday to keep it fresh, and we are working through various other prayers through this year.
 This year we are memorizing the Disturb Us, Lord prayer of Sir Francis Drake.
 The Prayers for Children book has several sweet short prayers to help your younger children cultivate their hearts with beautiful words so they can form their own prayers later.

 We follow our prayers with either a hymn or a folksong.
 For our hymns, we use Then Sings My Soul.
 It has the history of the hymn and the sheet music.
 We only learn the first line if it is a multiple verse hymn.
 We recently learned the Doxology and hearing tiny hearts sing praises is absolutely the best way to begin the day!
 For folk songs, Ambleside Online has a great list compiled.

-We loop our schedule for these.
+We loop our morning basket schedule for these.
 Our quarters are 9 weeks long.
 For each week we learn a new song.
 The same songs are done in Quarter 1 as in Quarter 3, and Quarter 2 as in Quarter 4.
 At the end of our year the boys have learned 18 new songs.